AdobeDocs/workfront.de-DE/help/quicksilver/resource-mgmt/resource-planning/view-hours-fte-user-view-resource-planner.md

 exl-id: 6b532aa2-435f-4fda-b7ce-abe0a785638f
 source-git-commit: 13621c29f32a514af46489fb58397f3e96f640ce
 workflow-type: tm+mt
-source-wordcount: '1739'
+source-wordcount: '1741'
-ht-degree: 1%
+ht-degree: 2%

 ---

-# Verfügbare, geplante und tatsächliche Stunden oder FTE im Ressourcenplaner anzeigen, wenn Sie die Benutzeransicht verwenden
+# Anzeigen verfügbarer, geplanter und tatsächlicher Stunden oder FTE im Ressourcenplaner bei Verwendung der Benutzeransicht

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: Consider renaming this article (probably split already) to something other than "Planning" in the RP" - maybe "budgeting resources in the RP" or "Managing Resources in the RP." etc... - or might need to be repurposed from another POV?!)</p>